 Learning Management Systems (LMS) and Training Management Systems (TMS) are household names in the education industry.
 Both an LMS and TMS can be extremely useful for training providers and can help you grow registrations and help you gain a competitive advantage.

 But what do these systems actually do, and do you require both?
 This article explores what each system is, what they do, and what you might need.

 Learning management systems (LMS)

-A learning management system (LMS) is a software solution which creates and delivers personalised learning environments for students.
+A learning management system (LMS) is a software solution which enables you to create and deliver online, or eLearning content, for students.
 LMS’s deliver educational material in multiple forms and through a variety of activities such as quizzes, video content and self-paced material.
 An LMS focuses on self-paced learning, and doesn’t cater to instructor-led or live online training.
 It won’t help you manage the administrative aspects of your training business and typically won’t help you promote or sell your courses online.

-An LMS is also a more efficient way to provide your material online.
-It can be accessed by learners online from anywhere, there is no need for printouts, activities and tests can be completed online, post your classroom or live online session.
+An LMS is also a more efficient way to provide your face-to-face course material.
+It can be accessed by learners online from anywhere, there is no need for printouts, and activities and tests can be completed online, post your classroom or live online session.

 Maybe you find it hard to assess your learners and report on their progress.
 Many LMS’s provide easy analysis and tracking of individual learner’s journeys and progress.
 Grades are stored on your LMS and reports can be generated quickly giving you insight into the success of your training operation.

 Examples of Learning Management Systems: